srph/angularjs-structure-styleguide/README.md

 ## 1. Context

+This was created to offer a *more* in-depth guide for newcomers to AngularJS and programming itself as well.

 An "infrastructure" helps you solve not only a scalability problem, but also a maintainability problem.
 This guide was created to share a newbie's solution with his struggles from his infrastructure, rooting from impractical guides shared in the internets, and inexperience.
 Like said:

 > Cardinally and fundamentally, reading code is harder than writing code.